dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 An owned entity type can be of the same .NET type as another owned entity type, therefore the .NET type may not be enough to identify an owned type.

-In those cases, the property connecting the owner and the owned entity types becomes the _defining navigation_ of the owned entity type, and from the perspective of EF Core, the defining navigation is part of the type's identity alongside the .NET type.
+In those cases, the property pointing from the owner to the owned entity becomes the _defining navigation_ of the owned entity type.
+From the perspective of EF Core, the defining navigation is part of the type's identity alongside the .NET type.

 For example, in the following class, ShippingAddress and BillingAddress are both of the same .NET type, StreetAddress: